Edmonston Pumping Plant

-Edmonston Pumping Plant is a pumping station near the south end of the California Aqueduct, which is the principal feature of the California State Water Project.
-It lifts water 1,926 feet (600 m) to cross the Tehachapi Mountains where it splits into the west and east branches of the California Aqueduct serving Southern California.
-It is the most powerful water lifting system in the world, not considering pumped-storage hydroelectricity stations.
+A. D. Edmonston Pumping Plant is a pumping station near the south end of the California Aqueduct, which is the principal feature of the California State Water Project.
+It lifts water 1926 ft to cross the Tehachapi Mountains, after which it splits into the west and east branches of the California Aqueduct to serve Southern California.
+It is the most powerful water-lifting system in the world, other than pumped-storage hydroelectricity stations.

+Description

-There are 14 4-stage 80,000-horsepower centrifugal pumps that push the water up to the top of the mountain.
-Each motor-pump unit stands 65-feet high and weighs 420 tons.
+There are 14 4-stage 80000 hp centrifugal pumps that push the water up to the top of the mountain.
+Each motor-pump unit stands 65 ft high and weighs 420 tons.
 The pumps themselves extend downward six floors.
 Each unit discharges water into a manifold that connects to the main discharge lines.
-The two main discharge lines stairstep up the mountain in an 8400-foot-long tunnel.
-They are 12.5 feet in diameter for the first half and 14 feet in diameter for the last half.
-They each contain 8.5 million gallons of water at all times.
-At full capacity, the pumps can fling nearly 2 million gallons per minute up over the Tehachapis.
-A 68-foot-high, 50-foot-diameter surge tank is located at the top of mountain.
+The two main discharge lines stairstep up the mountain in an 8400 ft tunnel.
+They are 12.5 ft in diameter for the first half and 14 ft in diameter for the last half.
+They each contain 8.5e6 gal of water at all times.
+At full capacity, the pumps can fling nearly 2e6 gal per minute up over the Tehachapis.
+A 68 ft, 50 ft surge tank is located at the top of mountain.
 This prevents tunnel damage when the valves to the pumps are suddenly open or closed.
-Near the top of the lift there are valves which can close the discharge lines to prevent backflow into the pumping plant below in event of a rupture.
-The station consumes up to 787 MW of electricity, delivered through a dedicated 230kV transmission line from the nearby Southern California Edison Pastoria substation.
+Near the top of the lift, there are valves which can close the discharge lines to prevent backflow into the pumping plant below in event of a rupture.

+Electric power

+The station needs up to 787 MW of electricity, delivered through a dedicated 230kV transmission line from the nearby Southern California Edison Pastoria substation.